 General McClellan eventually moved the Army to Maryland, where one of the bloodiest battles of the war was fought at Antietam Creek, on Sept.
 17, 1862.
 Confederate commander Gen. Robert E. Lee had moved his Army into Maryland, and McClellan had fortuitously captured his plans, but McClellan threw away his advantage by poor planning, and turned the battle into a bloodbath by insisting on sending wave after wave of Union troops over a narrow bridge, with Confederate cannons before them and Confederate sharpshooters above them.
 Lee and his men escaped across the Potomac, because McClellan ignored Lincoln's orders to pursue and cut off the Potomac crossings.
-If this had been done, Lee's Army could well have surrendered en masse.
 Lincoln was bitter about the unnecessary bloodshed, and he was furious when he received information about a court martial being conducted of a certain Maj.
 John Key.
 Asked why McClellan did not go after Lee and crush him, Key had replied, "That is not the game."
 Instead, he said, the intent in the Army was merely "that neither army shall get much advantage of the other; that both shall be kept in the field till they are exhausted, when we will make a compromise and save slavery."

 Lincoln insisted on questioning the man himself, and the officer repeated the same viewpoint to the President.
-"If there was a 'game' ever among Union men, to have our Army not take an advantage of the enemy when it could," Lincoln said, then he was going "to break up that game."
+"If there was a game' ever among Union men, to have our Army not take an advantage of the enemy when it could," Lincoln said, then he was going "to break up that game."
 He determined to go once more to the Army in person.
 Lincoln counted those present for duty at over 88,000, even after the recent losses, but there they sat on the fields around McClellan's tent.
 That night he climbed a ridge with his friend Ozias Hatch, and asked Hatch what he saw.
 "The Army of the Potomac," he replied; but Lincoln retorted, "So it is called, but that is a mistake; it is only McClellan's bodyguard."

-McClellan scheduled a review of the troops for Oct.
-3. "Mr. Lincoln was manifestly touched," observed an officer in the 6th Wisconsin, "and he, himself, looked serious and careworn."
+President Lincoln took part in a review of McClellan's troops on October 3, and many of the soldiers present recorded their impressions of him on that day.
+"Mr. Lincoln was manifestly touched," observed an officer in the 6th Wisconsin, "and he, himself, looked serious and careworn."
 Lincoln kept bowing low in response to the salutes from the ragged banners, but some of the soldiers felt their hearts going out to him, instead.
-"How the smile from a careworn and anxious face touched the hearts of those bronzed, rough-looking men," wrote another.
+"How the smile from a care-worn and anxious face touched the hearts of those bronzed, roughlooking men," wrote another.
 Almost every soldier who kept a diary or wrote a letter home after the review made some mention of his own sight of the President.
 One soldier of the newly dubbed Iron Brigade of Wisconsin said, "Altogether he is the man to suit the soldiers."
 And now, for the first time, the soldiers begin to refer to Lincoln as "Father Abraham."